Understanding the Different Types of College Admission Deadlines

 Early Decision I and II?
 Early Action?
 Priority Deadlines?
 What does it all mean?

-This is the type of deadline that you’re likely most familiar with; every school you apply to will have Regular Decision as an option.
+This is the type of college admissions deadline that you’re likely most familiar with; every school you apply to will have Regular Decision as an option.
 Students applying RD will generally turn in their applications between mid-December through mid-January, and hear back regarding their admissions status by March or April.

 The most confusing part about Regular Decision is that the “Regular” deadline isn’t standard across all colleges.
 Although the majority of schools set January 1st as their RD deadline, many other schools will have you turn in your application on January 15th, February 1st, or even at an earlier date, such as December 1.